Introduction

 Q1.
 Can Staphylococcus aureus ever become part of the normal gut flora?

-In rare cases of prolonged antibiotic use or immunosuppression, S. That said, aureus may temporarily colonise the gut, but it does not establish a stable, beneficial community.
+In rare cases of prolonged antibiotic use or immunosuppression, S. aureus may temporarily colonise the gut, but it does not establish a stable, beneficial community.
 Such colonisation is usually a red flag for potential infection.

 Q2.
 Are viruses considered part of normal biota?